mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

       }
       ```

-      Now we will need to define the functions that will help us calculate the area and perimeter of the circle, then we will override the ToString method, just like we did in
+      Now we need to define the functions that will help us calculate the area and perimeter of the circle,
-      class Point.
+      then we will override the ToString method, just like we did in class Point.

       ```c#